Qualitative Reasoning Group

 1994 [back to the top]

 Ferguson, R. W. (1994).
 MAGI: Analogy-based encoding using regularity and symmetry.
-In A. Ram & K. Eiselt (Eds.), Proceedings of the Sixteenth Annual Conference of the Cognitive Science Society (pp. 283-288).
+In A. Ram and K. Eiselt (Eds.), Proceedings of the Sixteenth Annual Conference of the Cognitive Science Society (pp. 283-288).
 Atlanta, GA: Lawrence Erlbaum Associates.
 [Analogy and Similarity]

 Forbus, K. (1994).
 Polynomial-time compilation of self-explanatory simulators.
 Proceedings of QR94, Nara, Japan, June.
 [QR: Self-explanatory Simulators]